 Alternate Decision Makers.
-If the subject of the employee's grievance is the employee's appointing authority, or the appointing authority was involved in the informal discussion as a part of Step I, the appropriate Assistant/Associate/Vice Chancellor shall render the final decision at the Step II level.
-If the subject of the employee's grievance is an Assistant/Associate/Vice Chancellor, the Chancellor, or their designee, shall render the final decision at the Step II level.
+If the subject of the employee's grievance is the employee's appointing authority, or the appointing authority was involved in the informal discussion as a part of Step I, Student Employment Office will review and if needed consult the appropriate Assistant/Associate/Vice Chancellor to render the final decision at the Step II level.
+If the subject of the employee's grievance is an Assistant/Associate/Vice Chancellor, the Student Employment Office will review and if needed consult the Chancellor, or their designee, to render the final decision at the Step II level.